THE COMA & THE SWIRLING SEA - When Memories Are Inaccessible

 Let's just see...aha!
 Thank you, Google.
 Yup.
 2010.
 That tells me exactly why I can't remember it.
 Because in 2010, I wasn't only in the coma.
 I was scrambling at the mountainside as it all started slipping into the avalanche that would eventually dump me under a rubble heap.

-Most of what I remember from before December 21, 2000 is stored in a different sort of media than the things that came after.
+Most of what I remember from before December 21, 2000 is stored in a different sort of media from the things that came after.
 I don’t know how else to describe it.
 It’s like the difference between looking at photos and videos from the 2000s vs. the 1970s, only the newer, post-TBI memories are recorded with the crappier tech.
 The ones from 2000-2003 and from 2012-2017 are glitchy black-and-white silent films and old tyme sepia photos.

 According to my last neuropsychological exam that I took this past August (hallelujah, as I’d only been asking for one since 2013), the information is all making it in there.
 With the exception of those missing longterm memories from college and shortly after, new data gets stored in the cloud drive.